niyangbai/niyangbai/README.md

 - 👋 Hi, Welcome!
 I’m @niyangbai,
-- 🌱 I’m a 2nd-year soon to graduate student at the University of Bonn,
+- 🌱 I’m a graduate student of FAU,
 - 👀 I’m interested in Economic Modeling and Policy Evaluation,
 - 💻 I’m comfortable coding in Python, R, MATLAB and Stata,
 - 📧 you can reach me via: niyangbai@gmail.com